mamgad/DVBLab/course/modules/04_sql_injection.md

    - Extract all transactions using injection
    - Extract all usernames and password hashes using UNION injection
    - Implement secure transaction queries

+4. **Transaction Search Exploitation**
+   - Test the search functionality with simple SQL injection payloads
+   - Try to bypass the user filter to see other users' transactions
+   - Use UNION attacks to extract database schema information
+   - Implement a secure parameterized query version of the search functionality
+   - Compare the vulnerable and secure implementations

 ## Additional Resources